nailgenie-nail-desings/nailgenie-nail-designs/README.md

-# NailGenie: Nail Designs AI

-Beautify your nail designs with just your words.
+# NailGenie: Beautify your nail designs with just your words.

 ## Try it Now